-If you need to place that to encourage you to hold that best alignment, then I encourage you to do so.
+- If the wedge support (or the towel or facecloth) helps you hold that best alignment, then I encourage you to do so.
 That way when you’re doing your bow and arrow exercise, if you have tendency of letting your head come forward, it will help you correct that.

-Now in this position, arms down by your side, I’m going to raise my arms so my thumbs are facing one another.
+- In this position with arms down by your side, raise your arms so your thumbs are facing one another.

-My left arm is going to be my anchor, and I’m going to pull back with the right.
+- Your left arm is going to be your anchor, and you are going to pull back with the right.

-Breath in, squeezing my shoulder blade back as I bring my elbow out and back to meet my other hand, and down again.
+- Breath in, squeeze your shoulder blade back as you bring your elbow out and back to meet your other hand, and down again.

 Bow and Arrow Exercise • Key Points

-- Now as I bring my hand back, I don’t want to see the elbow up higher than the shoulder because that’s going to cause some impingement and potential pain in the shoulder.
+- As you bring your hand back, do not place the elbow up higher than the shoulder because that is going to cause some impingement and potential pain in the shoulder.

 - The elbow is always slightly below the height of the shoulder and the hand’s right in front of the shoulder.

-So let’s start again, keeping long through the back of your neck.
+- So let’s start again, keep long through the back of your neck.